A new method to study the number of colors in the final-state interactions of hadrons

 In this letter we first use dispersive methods to obtain the $\pi\pi$ scattering amplitudes up to 2~GeV.
 We construct the amplitudes in a model-independent way, which is both analytic and respects coupled channel unitarity.
-We also recalculate the analytical expressions of $IJ=00,02,11$ waves in $SU(3)$ Chiral Perturbation Theory ($\chi$PT) up to $\mathcal {O}(p^4)$.
-By expanding the amplitudes in the low-energy region, we match the dispersive and the $\chi$PT amplitudes and also introduce the $N_C$-dependence into the dispersive amplitudes.
-This $N_C$ dependence is automatically transferred to the high-energy region, where the FSI are implemented by the dispersion relation.
+We also recalculate the analytical expressions of the $IJ=00,02,11$ waves in $SU(3)$ Chiral Perturbation Theory ($\chi$PT) up to $\mathcal {O}(p^4)$.
+By matching with the $\chi$PT amplitudes up to $\mathcal{O}(N_C^{-1})$, we introduce the $N_C$-dependence into the dispersive amplitudes.
+This $N_C$ dependence is automatically transferred to the high-energy region, where the FSI are implemented by a dispersion relation.
 We give the trajectories of the poles and residues by varying $N_C$.
-The behavior of the $\rho(770)$, $f_2(1270)$, $\sigma(600)$ and $f_0(980)$ show that this is a reliable way to study the number of colors in hadron-hadron scattering.
-The $N_C$ trajectory of the light scalar mesons supports a mixed structure of hadronic molecule and $\bar{q}q$ components (for a recent review on hadronic molecules, see Ref.~\cite{Guo:2017jvc}.
+The behavior of the $\rho(770)$, $f_2(1270)$, $\sigma/f_0(500)$ and $f_0(980)$ show that this is a reliable way to study the number of colors in hadron-hadron scattering.
+The $N_C$ trajectory of the light scalar mesons supports a mixed structure of hadronic molecule and $\bar{q}q$ components (for a recent review on hadronic molecules, see Ref.~\cite{Guo:2017jvc}), while a tetra-quark component is also possible.